Stocks rise on Wall Street as jobs report calms Fed fears - WTMJ

 Stocks are pushing higher on Wall Street Friday after a lukewarm report on the job market raised hopes the Federal Reserve will keep the accelerator floored on its support for the economy.

 U.S. employers added 559,000 jobs in May, according to the Labor Department.
-It’s an improvement from April’s sluggish gain, though it still fell short of economists forecasts.
-The report also showed that companies are still struggling to find enough workers as the economy rapidly recovers from the pandemic recession.
-People are either looking for better jobs than they had before the pandemic, retiring early, worried about child care or otherwise taking time on the sidelines from the job market.
+It’s an improvement from April’s sluggish gain, though it still fell short of economists’ forecasts.

+“There are still seasonal issues,” said Liz Ann Sonders, chief investment strategist at Charles Schwab.
+There is, she said, a “disconnect between job openings, which have been incredibly robust, and the desire or willingness to go back to work.”

 The latest jobs report is another sign that the economy continues recovering, but employment is relatively shaky and struggling to get back to pre-pandemic levels.
 It may have also opened the door for the Fed to keep up its efforts, which include monthly bond purchases to keep interest rates low.